McDonald's 1984 Olympics promotion: Cultural references

-The campaign was parodied in an episode from the fourth season of The Simpsons television series, "Lisa's First Word".
-In a side-story, Krusty the Clown does a promotion for the 1984 Olympic Games with his Krusty Burger chain.
-The promotion is a "scratch-and-win" game, similar to McDonald's, where customers can win free Krusty Burgers if the American Olympic Team wins a gold medal, but unknown to the public, the game cards are rigged to feature events that athletes from Communist countries are most likely to win.
-However, when Krusty receives word of the Soviet boycott, his promotional scheme backfires and he ended up losing $44 million from all the free Krusty Burgers given to the citizens of Springfield.
-On the last day of the Olympic Games, a furious Krusty appears on live TV, smoking and crying, calling his customers "pigs" and vows to personally spit in every fiftieth Krusty Burger, to which Homer Simpson replies "I like those odds!".
+The Simpsons parodied the McDonald's campaign in the 1992 episode "Lisa's First Word".
+In the episode, which involves a flashback to 1984, Krusty the Clown's Krusty Burger chain holds a promotion for the 1984 Olympic Games.
+The promotion involves "scratch-and-win" cards which reveal an event.
+Like the McDonald's game, if the U.S. Olympic Team won gold in that event, the card could be redeemed for a free Krusty Burger.
+But unknown to the public, the cards were rigged on events that athletes from Communist countries are most likely to win.
+However, when Krusty receives word of the Soviet boycott, his promotional scheme backfires and he ended up losing $44 million (equivalent to approximately $134.5 million in 2025) from all the free Krusty Burgers given to the citizens of Springfield.
+On the final day of the Olympic Games, a furious Krusty appears on live TV, smoking and crying, calling his customers "pigs" and vows to personally spit in every fiftieth burger, to which Homer Simpson (watching the TV while sitting on the couch surrounded by piles of Krusty Burgers) replies, "I like those odds!".